Welcome to MusicDayz

 Bruce Dickinson, vocalist and songwriter with Iron Maiden, is born in Worksop, UK.

-Bo Diddley, Dion and the Belmonts and Thurston Harris begin a week at The Apollo Theater, Harlem, New York City, USA.
-On the same day, Johnny Cash and Carl Perkins play in Denver, Colorado, USA.
+Bo Diddley, Dion and the Belmonts and Thurston Harris begin a week of shows at the Apollo Theater, Harlem, New York City, USA.

 Teen idol Billy Fury makes his first recording, Maybe Tomorrow, for Decca Records in London, UK.